LAPR5-043/sem_5_24_25_043/Docs/Sprint2/ASIST/us 642/readme.md

 To implement this feature, we will use a VM from DEI's private cloud.
 This VM will be used to test the implementation of the feature, due to the fact that it is connected to the DEI internal network and has a Public IP address, which will allow us to test the feature from outside the DEI internal network.

-The VM from the ASIST PL classes will not be used to implement this feature, as it is not connected to the DEI internal network.
+The VM from the ASIST PL classes will not be used to implement this feature, as it does not have a Public IP address, which will not allow us to test the feature from outside the DEI internal network.

 #### 3.1.1.
 VM from DEI's private cloud